 It’s also possible Sony will sell the all-digital version as the “standard” model and present the Blu-Ray model as an upgrade with a slightly higher price.

 I’ve yet to hear any concrete information that would tilt me toward any of these scenarios being more likely than the others.
 For now, we’ll have to wait until Sony release more info — and new leaks appear.

 Watch out for hard drive shenanigans

-The higher price of solid-state drives remains a pain point for device makers, who of course want to offer a device at the lowest price possible.
-That often leads to a compromised, entry-level version that has a small SSD at a low entry-level price.
+The higher price of solid-state drives remains a pain point for device makers, who want to offer a device at the lowest price possible.
+That often leads to a compromised, entry-level version that has a small SSD at a lower price.

 Sony will face the same issue with the PS5.
-It might offer an entry-level version with 256GB of space – but most gamers know that’s only enough for a few games.
-The model most people want will have a 512GB drive and will be more expensive.
+It might offer an entry-level version with 256GB of space – but most gamers know that’s enough for just a few games.
+The model most people want will have a 512GB drive and be more expensive.
 Want the 1TB model?
-Expect to pay at least $100, perhaps even $200, on top of that.
+Expect to pay at least $100, perhaps even $200, more than the base price.

-My best guess, based on the information known so far, the price of past PS4 and PS4 Pro models, and the price of new components planned for the PS5, is a retail price of $500.
-This assumes it will have a 512GB solid state drive.
+My best guess — based on the information so far, the price of past PS4 and PS4 Pro models, and the price of new components planned for the PS5 — is that the console will carry a retail price of $500.
+This assumes it will have a 512GB solid-state drive.

 A price of $500 would be higher than any PS4, but Sony’s first comments on the PS5 suggest the company is taking a premium approach to the console.
-It’s also possible – even likely, I think – that PS4 consoles continue to be sold for several years as an entry-level option.
+It’s also possible — even likely — that PS4 consoles continue to be sold for several years as an entry-level alternative.

-The high price might be offset by a base model with a 256GB solid state drive, perhaps priced at $450.
-On the flip side, Sony could end up pricing a 1TB model – the one serious gamers will want – at $600.
+The high price might be offset by a base model with a 256GB solid-state drive, perhaps priced at $450.
+On the flip side, Sony could end up pricing a 1TB model — the one serious gamers will want — at $600 or more.